 - There are many benefits to using USDC, including: fast (almost immediate) and low-cost transaction processing anywhere in the world.
 Cross-border remittance is a natural market which is traditionally expensive on a dollar value sent basis (consumers), and slow for international B2B transactions (may require several days).
 The combined service revenue opportunity is over $100 billion.

-- USDC is natively compatible with sixteen blockchain networks and has portability capability to other Ethereum Virtual Machine (EVM) and non-EVM chains.
+- USDC is natively compatible with 16 blockchain networks and has portability capability to other Ethereum Virtual Machine (EVM) and non-EVM chains.
 Circle also provides their own wallets and smart contract platform.

-- Circle went public in an initial public offering on June 5, 2025, now has a $40 billion market cap and is riding the wave of positive momentum following the recent US Senate passing the Genius Act.
+- Circle went public in an initial public offering on June 5, 2025, and now has a $40 billion market cap, and is riding a wave of positive momentum following the recent US Senate passing of the Genius Act.
 These guidelines provide legal structure to the legitimacy of stablecoin companies in the US, which was previously lacking.

 - USDC use cases have potentially seismic implications for the pricing and speed of B2B and C2B transactions.
-From what we can tell many of the use cases for USDC carry a transaction fee that is approximately half of the “standard rate” and at a faster clearing time.
+From what we can tell, many of the use cases for USDC carry a transaction fee that is approximately half of the “standard rate”, and this with a faster clearing time.

 - The Merchant Discount Rate (MDR) on average for the small and medium sized retailers in the US is between 2-3% vs USDC potential 1%.
-If third party service providers are involved and other services wrapped around the USDC transaction that rate could go higher.
-None the less, the base rate will start at a much lower price point compared to the traditional four party payment system of 1) Card Brand (Visa/Mastercard/Amex/Discover), 2) Card Issuer (Financial Institution like Bank of America), 3) Retailer (PoS location) and 4) Consumer.
+If third party service providers are involved, and other services wrapped around the USDC transaction, that rate could go higher.
+None the less, the base rate will start at a much lower price point compared to the traditional four-party payment system of 1) Card Brand (Visa/Mastercard/Amex/Discover), 2) Card Issuer (Financial Institution like Bank of America), 3) Merchant (PoS location) and 4) Consumer.

-In sum, for the first time in decades, the face of the C2B payments is changing, and similarly, B2B payments could be made faster and cheaper than current alternatives, and perhaps more importantly, contain much more information.
+In sum, for the first time in decades, the face of the C2B and B2B payments is changing.

 The Circle / Fiserv Thesis.